shadib42/shadib42.github.io/README.md

 5. Upload your resume i.e. the ``index.md`` file
 6. Set the default branch in settings to ``main``

 Andrew Etter in his book exlplains in his book to write based on your audience.It is very important to know who you are writing for and what prior knowledge they may have on the subject.
-Here it is assumed that the user knows what GitHub is and will have the ability to navigate through it.
+Here it is assumed that the user knows what GitHub is but does not know how to navigate through it.
 He mentions it is also important to give a desciption on what the subject is and why anyone should need it.
+In another part of the book Etter mentions the length of the instruction depends on the consumer.
+This document is intended for anyone who wants to create their own website and thus it is more detailed.

 ### Using a site generator to add themes